FrenchTechLead/vscode-robusta/README.md

 ## Extension Settings
-The is no settings for this extension but in order to activate autoFormat you need to set :
+There are no settings for this extension but in order to activate autoFormat you need to set :
 ```json
 "editor.formatOnSave": true
 ```